Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33-metadyskolia.md

 Adam grinned hugely, "I like everybody though!
 Also, *dude.* He took one of *my* handshakes and barely winced!"

 Snapfire whistled in the corner.
-"That...you’ve put me on my knees with your grip."
+"That... you’ve put me on my knees with your grip."

 Adam nodded admiringly, "Yup!
 LT’s a tough motherfucker!"